runekaagaard/django-hypergen/README.rst

 Effortlessly bridge frontend and backend.
 Connect browser events like `onclick` straight to backend actions.
 With these actions, Django views can instantly refresh the frontend with new HTML, send notifications, and more, all while natively working with Python data types.

 **Websockets**:
-Realtime capabilities are first class citizens in Hypergen via Django Channels.
-Automatically create consumers and react to realtime events.

-**Websockets**:
 Hypergen brings realtime to the forefront with Django Channels.
 Set up is a breeze - quickly establish consumers and instantly react to live events.
 It's realtime made simple and friendly, just the way we like it.

 **Production Ready**: